California wildfires at risk of sparking as wind blows in

 More than 14,600 firefighters were on the lines of 13 active, large wildfires in California on Thursday.

-The Dixie Fire in the northern Sierra Nevada and southern Cascade Range grew to nearly 1,449 square miles (3,753 square kilometers) but was 59% contained.
+The Dixie Fire in the northern Sierra Nevada and southern Cascade Range grew to about 1,451 square miles (3,758 square kilometers) but was 59% contained.
 It is the second-largest California fire on record.
 Only last year’s August Complex was larger, at just over 1,613 square miles (4,177 square kilometers).

 Nationally, some 22,000 firefighters were working on 79 active, large wildfires in nine states in the West as well as Minnesota, according to the National Interagency Fire Center in Boise, Idaho.